aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Runnable runnable = () -> System.out.println("Hello");
 ```
 As mentioned earlier we don't need the parentheses when there is a single parameter and the type can be infered.
 Sometimes we cannot infer the type and we can cast:
-Recall that parentheses are optional only when there is exactly one parameter,
-of inferred type.
-And we can omit the braces, because the body is a single
-method call.

-Target typing may sometimes fail, but you can point the way using a cast:

 ```java
 doSomething((Predicate<String>) str -> str.isEmpty());